Queer Eye (2018 TV series): Production

 Creator credit is given to David Collins.
 In contrast to the original series, which was filmed in the New York area, the first two seasons of the reboot were filmed in Atlanta and neighboring Georgia towns.
-Production moved to Kansas City, Missouri for the third and fourth seasons (beginning production on June 16, 2018), Philadelphia for the fifth season, and Austin, Texas for the sixth.
+Production moved to Kansas City, Missouri for the third and fourth seasons (beginning production on June 16, 2018), Philadelphia for the fifth season, Austin, Texas for the sixth, and New Orleans, Louisiana for the seventh and the eighth.

 David Collins has said that he is interested in filming a season of Queer Eye in the Midwest, and that he would like to bring the Fab Five to his hometown, Cincinnati, Ohio: "I'm from Cincinnati, Ohio, born and raised.
 I would like to go the tristate region, Ohio, Indiana, and Kentucky, because you can base in Cincinnati and go across the bridge to Kentucky and go up the interstate to Indiana.
 The corn-fed midwestern folk are where I'm from—and I love actually being from Ohio, it's a great place to be from."

-The Fab Five later voiced fictionalized versions of themselves in an adult animated series, Big Mouth.
+Speaking to Variety, interior design expert Bobby Berk stated that season 2 was filmed at the tail end of season one.
+The season features a new theme song by Betty Who.
+The season included an episode focused on Skyler who is a transgender man.
+Other makeover heroes include a Walmart employee, a young musician, a mayor, a woman, and a man trying to graduate college.

+On June 6, 2018, it was reported that an episode was being filmed in the town of Yass, New South Wales in Australia.
+Yass was chosen due to the fact that "its name matches one of the boys' favorite sayings: 'yaass'".

+The four–episode special season, Queer Eye: We're in Japan! features Kiko Mizuhara as the Fab Five's Tokyo tour guide, and Naomi Watanabe makes a special appearance.

+On November 13, 2023, Netflix renewed the series for a ninth season set to be filmed in Las Vegas.
+On that same day, it was reported that the eighth season is going to be Berk's final season.
+On February 27, 2024, it was announced that Jeremiah Brent joined the Fab Five as the interior design expert for the ninth season, replacing Berk.
+On July 9, 2025, Netflix announced that the tenth season is going to be the final season for Queer Eye and filming for the season had started in Washington, D.C.